osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Update Quantities Access Control List`

-Update the default Quanitities ACL.
+Update the default ACL for the Quantities collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**